-NYC mayor Eric Adams indicted on criminal charges — reports – DW – 09/26/2024
+NYC Mayor Eric Adams indicted on criminal charges — reports – DW – 09/26/2024

 The Adams administration was already reeling from a series of high-level resignations amid at least four federal probes.

-Before news of the indictment broke, US Representative Alexandria Ocasio-Cortez called on Adams to resign.
+Before news of the indictment broke, US Representative Alexandria Ocasio-Cortez, also a Democrat, called on Adams to resign.

 "I do not see how Mayor Adams can continue governing New York City," Ocasio-Cortez, a New York congresswoman who represents parts of the city, said in a post on X.